Vasanthidata/Vasanthidata/README.md

 <h2>👨‍💻 Working as a Data Specialist :</h2>

 - <b>Data Analyst summary</b>
-  - Over 11+ years of professional IT experience with 9 Years of Big Data Hadoop Ecosystems experience in ingestion, storage, querying, processing, and analysis of big data.
+  - Over 13 years of professional experience, including 3 years in IT focused on data analysis and technical support.
   - Experience with leveraging Hadoop ecosystem components including Pig and Hive for data analysis, Sqoop for data migration, Oozie for scheduling and HBase as a NoSQL data store.
-  - Hands on Experience in SQL, MS EXCEL, POWER BI, TABLEAU, PYTHON.
+  - Hands on Experience in AWS EC2, S3, Redshift, EMR, RDS, Glue, Dynamo DB.
 - <b>Involved in Extraction, Transformation, and Loading (ETL) of data from multiple sources like Flat files, XML files, and Databases.</b>
 - <b>Optimizing existing algorithms in Hadoop using Spark Context, Spark-SQL, Data Frames and Pair RDD's.</b>
 - <b>Hands-on experience with Informatica power center and power exchange in integrating with different applications and relational databases.</b>